Find out about follow up appointments and tests after treatment for vulval cancer.

 If you have had surgery you will be seen about six weeks and then 3 months after your operation.
 You are likely to see your specialist every 3 months for the first year and then 6 monthly for the second year.

 After 2 years have gone by, if all is well, you may only see your specialist once a year.
-Vulval cancer can sometimes come back (recur) after a long time, so it is highly likely you will be followed up for life.
+Vulval cancer and vulval intraepithelial neoplasm (VIN) sometimes come back (recur) after a long time.
+It is likely you will have follow up for life by a doctor specialising in vulval conditions.